TejBirringTM/tej-birring-cv/src/content/professional-experience/uni-of-kent--oai-programmer.md

     month: 8
     year: 2017
 ---
+Responsible for the software implementation of the 5G testbed at the University of Kent.

 * Implemented MAC-PHY functional split of LTE protocol stack using open source software-defined radio (SDR) platforms (OpenAirInterface, srsLTE/srsENB)

 * Analysed and modified large-scale open source codebases for 4G LTE emulation